ralna/GALAHAD/doc/Julia/rst-dir/arc_functions.rst

 Find a local minimizer of a given function using a regularization method.

-This call is for the case where :math:`H = \nabla_{xx}f(x)` is provided specifically, and all function/derivative information is available by function calls.
+This call is for the case where $H = \nabla_{xx}f(x)$ is provided specifically, and all function/derivative information is available by function calls.